 The toilet at Red Cliffs has no door and is generally know as the “toilet with a view” as you have a beautiful view over Mozambique and the Usuthu river which forms the border between South Africa and Mozambique.
 Red Cliffs is the place where the Usuthu river has carved its way through a dune of red sand on its way to the sea.

-The closure of the Diphini Hide on the banks of the Diphini river was a big disappointment.
+The closure of the Diphini Hide on the banks of the Diphini river was also a big disappointment.
 It has been closed now for so long that the path leading to the hide has been totally overgrown.

 Only the Ezulweni hide at the Nyamithi pan is still accessible.
-The Hotwe hide a short distance further at Nyamithi is also no longer accessible due to the collapse of the bridge over the water causeway.
+The Hotwe hide a short distance further at Nyamiti is also no longer accessible due to the collapse of the bridge over the water causeway.

 Day 5 (Saturday – 28 December 2019)